With rural Kansas looking to reopen, doctor remains nervous

 And a few days after Easter, she was struggling with the possibility of being a single parent to her four young children.
 Her husband was showing coronavirus symptoms and had isolated himself in a vacant rental home they own while waiting for his negative test result.

-Even with only six confirmed cases as of Wednesday, Rooks County had 1.2 for every 1,000 residents, putting it among the state’s top 20 counties.
-The state’s rate was a little higher, 1.28 cases per 1,000 residents.
+Even with only six confirmed cases as of Thursday, Rooks County had 1.2 for every 1,000 residents, putting it among the state’s top 20 counties.
+The state’s rate was 12% higher, 1.46 cases per 1,000 residents.

 “Small business owners are suffering, and I know that,” Oller said.
 “But my fear is, we open things up too quickly and we just have to end up shutting them down again because we have huge surges of numbers.”